Tropical Sprue

 Sprue generally occurs in the tropical areas of the Caribbean, India, South Africa and Southeast Asia.
 It is similar to, but different from, giardiasis, Crohn’s disease, ulcerative colitis and irritable bowel syndrome.
 It is treated with tetracycline antibiotics to kill the bacteria and with treatment for the malabsorption, by replacing the vitamins, nutrients, and electrolytes that the body is lacking, ie iron, folic acid and vitamin B12.
 Recovery can be quick and dramatic after the first large dose of folic acid, and folic acid may be enough to improve symptoms on its own.
 Most people show good outcomes after three to six months of treatment.
 Non-tropical sprue responds to a gluten-free diet.

-At the end of the war, missionary Mildred Dibden had been ill for some while with tropical sprue, and was repatriated for treatment and recovery, leaving her friend Charlotte Bird in charge of the Fanling Babies’ Home.
-As there was no known prevention for tropical sprue other than avoiding tropical locations, she was advised on her recovery not to return to Hong Kong.
-However she returned in 1946 to continue her work.
-In later years she had flare-ups, often triggered by stress.
+At the end of the war, missionary Mildred Dibden had been seriously ill with malaria and a bowel illness, and was repatriated for treatment and recovery, leaving her friend Charlotte Bird in charge of the Fanling Babies’ Home.

 Bishop Ronald Hall (1932-66) suffered from sprue, which he contracted in Hong Kong.
-‘For many years he had a tendency towards ‘upset tummy’, particularly in times of stress and anxiety’, with episodes of cramping pain and diarrhoea.
+"For many years he had a tendency towards ‘upset tummy’, particularly in times of stress and anxiety", with episodes of cramping pain and diarrhoea.
 During his retirement he was particularly ill over the winter of 1967/68 and spent 6 weeks in hospital in Oxford being treated for deficiency of vitamin B12 amongst other things.

 Sources: